 A total of 12 Spanish Sport Horse jumpers (males, n = 12; females, n = 0), aged between 2 and 24 years, were selected for the study.
 They were housed in equestrian centers in the province of Madrid and at the Veterinary Medicine Faculty of UAX.
-Of these, 3 horses served as an asymptomatic control group, and 8 showed clinical signs of asthma.
+Of these, 3 horses served as an asymptomatic control group, and 8 showed clinical signs of asthma signs.
 Horses with symptoms were treated and sampled at days 3 and 10 post-treatment.
-The animals were housed under similar conditions: stabled in individual, well-ventilated boxes, with wood shaving bedding.
+The animals were housed under similar conditions: stabled in individual, well-ventilated boxes, with wood shavings bedding.
 Their diet consisted of three daily rations of feed and grass hay, which was provided on the ground, and they had ad libitum access to water.
 A clinical history was recorded for each horse, including data on age, sex, breed, and activity.
-Anamnesis including housing type, feed type and administration method, recent transport history, and previous clinical history-particularly any respiratory conditions or low performance.
-All animals underwent a complete physical examination, wich included general condition, demeanor, rectal temperature, lymph nodes palpation, and cardiac and abdominal auscultation.
-Special attention was paid to the respiratory system, evaluating breathing frequency, pattern, rhythm, and depth; cough reflex; nasal discharge; and the presence of a respiratory effort line.
-Blood samples were collected for hematology and biochemistry.
-Finally, a bronchoalveolar lavage (BAL) was performed for macroscopic evaluation and differential cell count.
-The criteria used to define mild-moderate asthma were: > 10 % neutrophils, > 5 % mast cells and > 5 % eosinophils.
-Severe asthma was defined as > 25 % neutrophils in BAL.